dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ### Async logger methods

 ASP.NET Core doesn't provide async logger methods because logging should be so fast that it isn't worth the cost of using async.
-If your logging data store is slow, consider writing the log messages to a fast store first, then move them to the slow store later.
+If your logging data store is slow, consider writing the log messages to a fast store, then move them to the slow store later.
 For example, log to a message queue that's read and persisted to slow storage by another process.

 ## Configuration